 Bret Windhauser, History

-Bret Windhauser holds an MA in Near Eastern Languages and Civilizations from the University of Washington and a BA in International and Global Studies and French and French Studies from the University of the South where he graduated Summa Cum Laude with Honors in both majors.
+Bret Windhauser holds a M.A. in Near Eastern Languages and Civilizations from University of Washington and a B.A. in International and Global Studies and French and French Studies from the University of the South where he graduated Summa Cum Laude with Honors in both majors.
 He also holds a certificate in Refugees, Health, and Humanitarian Action from the School of International Training in Amman, Jordan.
 Bret has taught or assisted in teaching college-level surveys of the Middle East, Ancient Near Eastern History, the History of the Hebrew Bible, and intermediate Arabic.
 He will present his research at the 2021 Middle Eastern Studies Association conference and is a contributing member to historical digital humanities projects researching 19th century Iraq and 14th-20th century Ethiopian religious literature.

 Part-time appointments include: